From Inside Technology

 Designing Engineers describes the evolution of three disparate projects: an x-ray inspection system for airports, a photoprint machine, and a residential photovoltaic energy system.

-"Bucciarelli's vigorous, humane intelligence sheds new light on theinner dynamics of technological choice.
+Bucciarelli's vigorous, humane intelligence sheds new light on theinner dynamics of technological choice.
 No other writer has such a marvelous ability to make the ideas of projects of working engineers come alive.

-—Langdon Winner, author of The Whale and the Reactor
+Author of The Whale and the Reactor